 Can I use sweet potatoes instead?

-You can use sweet potatoes, but they don’t crisp as well as russets.
+Yes, you can use sweet potatoes, but they don’t crisp as well as russets.

 Do I need to cook in the fries in a single layer?

 Let’s dispel this myth.
 No, the fries don’t have to be in a single layer.
 That said, there’s a balance ~ you don’t want to jam the air fryer with potatoes either.
-Add enough potatoes so there’s space to gently toss or shake them in the basket.
+Add enough potatoes so there’s space to gently shake them in the basket.